OLED: Small molecules

-Organic small-molecule electroluminescent materials have the advantages of a wide variety, easy to purify, and strong chemical modifications.
-In order to make the luminescent materials to emit light as required, some chromophores or unsaturated groups such as alkene bonds and benzene rings will usually be introduced in the molecular structure design to change the size of the conjugation range of the material, so that the photophysical properties of the material changes.
+Organic small-molecule electroluminescent materials have advantages of a wide variety, purification ease, and acceptance to strong chemical modifications.
+In order to make the luminescent materials to emit light at the desired color, a small amount of chromophores or unsaturated groups such as alkene bonds and benzene rings will usually be introduced in the molecular structure to change the size of the conjugation range of the material, so that the photophysical properties of the material changes.
 In general, the larger the range of π-electron conjugation system, the longer the wavelength of light emitted by the material.
 For instance, with the increase of the number of benzene rings, the fluorescence emission peak of benzene, naphthalene, anthracene, and tetracene is gradually red-shifted from 283 nm to 480 nm.

 Common organic small molecule electroluminescent materials include aluminum complexes, anthracenes, biphenyl acetylene aryl derivatives, coumarin derivatives, and various fluorochromes.
 Efficient OLEDs using small molecules were first developed by Ching W. Tang et al. at Eastman Kodak.
 The term OLED traditionally refers specifically to this type of device, though the term SM-OLED is also in use.

-Molecules commonly used in OLEDs include organometallic chelates (for example Alq_{3}, used in the organic light-emitting device reported by Tang et al.), fluorescent and phosphorescent dyes and conjugated dendrimers.
-A number of materials are used for their charge transport properties, for example triphenylamine and derivatives are commonly used as materials for hole transport layers.
+Molecules commonly used as hosts in OLEDs include organometallic chelates (for example Alq_{3}, used in the organic light-emitting device reported by Tang et al.), fluorescent and phosphorescent dyes and conjugated dendrimers.
+Alq_{3} has been used as a green light emitter, electron transport material and as a host for yellow light and red light emitting dyes.
+PbBi and 1,3,5-oxadiazines (NON) can be used as a host for blue light emitters with quantum efficiency up to 21%.
+8-Hydroxyquinolinolato-lithium and LiF can be used as a blue-green emitter.

+Various material layers can be used to improve charge transport properties, for example triphenylamine and derivatives are commonly used as materials for hole transport layers.
 Fluorescent dyes can be chosen to obtain light emission at different wavelengths, and compounds such as perylene, rubrene and quinacridone derivatives are often used.
-Alq_{3} has been used as a green light emitter, electron transport material and as a host for yellow light and red light emitting dyes.